Supporting ‘Keeping Children Safe in Education’ guidance

 69. Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility to safeguarding and child protection … remains with the designated safeguarding lead.
 This responsibility should not be delegated.”

-The structure of your safeguarding team can be defined in NetSupport DNA by setting up different safeguarding roles.
+The structure of your safeguarding team can be defined in NetSupport DNA and classroom.cloud by setting up different safeguarding roles.
 The designated safeguarding lead who has overall responsibility can be assigned the ‘Safeguarding Administrator’ role that allows full access to all eSafety tools.
 The role of ‘Safeguarding User’ can then be applied to deputies and other members of the team for more streamlined access, if appropriate.

 82. “Information sharing is vital in identifying and tackling all forms of abuse and neglect…”